-Story (User Card) to express Requirements and develops plans for iterations and releases.
-Enterprise Architect supports XP by allowing User Stories to be modeled using a stereotyped Use Cases.
-Iterations are supported by the Phase property built into every element, and a Gantt chart can be used to automatically display scheduled iterations and releases.
-There is support for developer tasks that can be created as element maintenance tasks for each User Story; these can include status, priority, requested and completion dates, history and more.
-The Customer, Coach, Programmer and Tracker roles can all be supported and the tool provides a cohesive platform for collaboration, including visual inspections of code and design and automatic documentation generation.
+(XP) Requirements and develops plans iterations and releases.
+Enterprise Architect supports XP by allowing Stories to be modeled using a stere Use Cases.
+Iterations are supported Phase property built into every ele and a Gantt chart can be used to automatically display scheduled it and releases.
+There is support for developer tasks that can be created element maintenance tasks for eac Story; these can include status, pri requested and completion dates, hi and more.
+The Customer, Coach, Programmer and Tracker roles can supported and the tool provides a cohesive platform for collaboration including visual inspections of coor design and automatic documentating generation.
+Feature Feature-driven development (FDD